finnito/Science/content/10scie/electricity/4-charge-current-and-voltage.md

 - Because they all have the same charge, they repel each other.
 - This _"pressure"_ to get away from each other is called __Voltage__
 - As electrons pass through different components (bulb, resistor etc.) the voltage decreases.
-- Components with a higher voltage do more __work__ (e.g. get brighter/warmer)
+- Components with a higher voltage are brighter/warmer
-- The total voltage must be _"consumed"_.
+- The total voltage of the power supply must be _"consumed"_.

 ![[Source](https://www.pathwayz.org/Tree/Plain/VOLTAGE)](https://www.pathwayz.org/Node/Image/url/aHR0cHM6Ly9pLmltZ3VyLmNvbS9DTUhrSUFpLnBuZw==)

 ---

 ![[Source](https://makeagif.com/gif/electric-circuits-basics-of-the-voltage-and-current-laws-DHzg7p)](https://i.makeagif.com/media/8-28-2017/DHzg7p.gif)

----

-### Tūhura/Investigation: Ohm's Law

-1. Open the [PhET Simulation](https://phet.colorado.edu/sims/html/ohms-law/latest/ohms-law_en.html) on Google Classroom.
-2. The __voltage__ and __resistance__ sliders allow you to change those properties of the circuit.
-3. __What impact does increasing the voltage have on the circuit?__ Extra: Why?
-4. __What impact does increasing the resistance have on the circuit?__ Extra: Why?

----

-#### Whakatika

-1. __What impact does increasing the voltage have on the circuit?__ Extra: Why?<br>Increasing the voltage increases the current in the circuit.
-Because a higher "_pressure_" is exerted by the power source, causing more electrons to flow around the circuit.
-2. __What impact does increasing the resistance have on the circuit?__ Extra: Why?<br>Increasing the resistance decreases the current in the circuit.
-Because there is more friction acting upon the electrons, stopping them from flowing as freely.

----

 ---